A Typed Lambda-Calculus for Establishing Trust in Probabilistic Programs: Reduction strategy and examples

-As for $(2)$, it is enough to show that if a redex $r$ is erased by the logical strategy, then also the CBN strategy erases it before reducing it.
+\begin{lemma} If during a \emph{labelled, twin reduction} we reduce a redex with label $\alpha $ in a term $t_\text{CBN}^n$, then it is impossible that all redexes with label $\alpha $ have been erased during the reduction of $t_\text{Logic}^0$ into $t_\text{Logic}^n$ \end{lemma} \begin{proof} It is enough to show that if a redex $r$ is erased by the logical strategy, then also the CBN strategy erases it before reducing it.
 But this is true.
 Indeed, if the logical strategy erases a redex $r$, it is because it occurs inside another redex $r'$ of the form $(\lam x .u )v $ where $x$ does not occur in $u$, $\lan \ldots \ran \pi_j$, $\{\ldots \} $ or $\trust u$.
-But if this is the case, since the CBN strategy never reduces terms inside a choice operator $\{\;\}$, arguments of applications, arguments of projections or arguments of the $\trust $ operator, we are guaranteed that the CBN strategy will erase the redex $r$ before reducing it.
+But if this is the case, since the CBN strategy never reduces terms inside a choice operator $\{\;\}$, arguments of applications, arguments of projections or arguments of the $\trust $ operator, we are guaranteed that the CBN strategy will erase the redex $r$ before reducing it. \end{proof}